 In 2021, From Balloons to Drones will run a series that examines the use of air power during Operation DESERT STORM in 1991.

 2021 is the 30th anniversary of Operation DESERT STORM, which sought to liberate Kuwait from Iraqi occupation.
 DESERT STORM has long been considered a significant turning point in the use of air power.
-As Richard Hallion has reflected that ‘[s]o profound [was] the change in warfare exemplified by what occurred in Desert Storm, that, for the United States, aerospace power is now de facto accepted as the natural and logical form of crisis intervention.’
+As Richard Hallion reflected the 1990s, ‘[s]o profound [was] the change in warfare exemplified by what occurred in Desert Storm, that, for the United States, aerospace power [was] now de facto accepted as the natural and logical form of crisis intervention.’
 In many respects, much of the rhetoric that had characterised air power thinking during the 20th century arguably coalesced in 1991.
 Nevertheless, the use and impact of air power both during the conflict and in the years afterwards, has remained controversial.
 As such, From Balloons to Drones is seeking submissions for a series of articles that examine the varied use of air power during DESERT STORM as well its impact on the conduct of military operations since 1991.
 Themes to be explored might include, but are not limited to: